The internal wiring of the M-125 is extremely complex and is

 Adjacent wheels rotate in the opposite direction.

 Like on the Enigma, a reflector is used to send the current back

 in to the drum, until it finally arrives at the keyboard again.

-clearly have learned from the flaws in the Enigma design
+weaknesses in the Enigma design

-principle that a letter can never be encoded into itself.
+a letter from being encoded into itself.